imba/imba-vite-template/README.md

 Welcome to the Imba Vite template!
 Let's get you set up and ready to code!

 **NOTE:** This app doesn't have a server.
-If you need a full stack web application with server logic you can use [imba base template](https://github.com/imba/imba-base-template) instead.
+If you need a full stack web application with server logic you can use [imba base template](https://github.com/imba/imba-base-template) or check out [Vite's backend integration guide](https://vitejs.dev/guide/backend-integration.html)

 ## Code structure